Flemington Racecourse line: Planned rolling stock

 From the middle of 2020s, the next generation of the X'Trapolis family of electric EMUs—the X'Trapolis 2.0—will be introduced.
-This new model will fully replace the existing fleet of Comeng EMUs currently operating on the line currently with new, modern, and technologically advanced trains.
+This new model will fully replace the existing fleet of Comeng EMUs operating on the line currently with new, modern, and technologically advanced trains.
 The new trains will include features designed to increase passenger comfort like quicker doors, allowing for reduced boarding times, passenger information systems to display relevant information about the train and its journey, designated bicycle storage areas, and 6 cars that are fully walk through.
 For reliability, the trains have a higher energy efficiency to work with a lower network voltage.
 Finally, accessibility is improved through new interior designs featuring fold-up seating to allow additional space for wheelchair users and passenger operated automatic wheelchair ramps (located behind the two driver cabs).

 Accessibility

 In compliance with the Disability Discrimination Act of 1992, all stations that are new-built or rebuilt are fully accessible and comply with legal guidelines.
 Three of the five stations on the corridor are fully accessible, but the others have not been upgraded to meet these guidelines.
 These stations feature ramps with gradients greater than 1 in 14, the maximum slope for stations lacking at-grade paths or lifts.
-Fully accessible stations typically also feature tactile boarding indicators, independent boarding ramps, wheelchair accessible myki barriers, hearing loops, and widened paths.
+Fully accessible stations typically also feature tactile boarding indicators, independent boarding ramps, wheelchair accessible Myki barriers, hearing loops, and widened paths.

-Projects improving station accessibility have included individual station upgrade projects, which may include station rebuilds or upgrades.
-These works have made significant strides in improving network accessibility, with more than 60% of Flemington Racecourse line stations classed as fully accessible.
-Future station upgrade projects will continue to increase the number of fully accessible stations overtime.